-About four years ago Pippa Hankinson visited a private lion breeding farm for the first time where she found approximately 80 lions in small enclosures, many visibly inbred and clearly stressed.
+In 2011 Pippa Hankinson visited a private lion breeding farm for the first time where she found close on 100 lions held captive in small enclosures, many visibly inbred and clearly stressed.
 She was deeply disturbed by her experience.

 Determined to find out more, she learnt that there were between 6000 and 8000 lions living in similar conditions on other breeding farms around South Africa – part of a multimillion-dollar industry – where the majority are sold into the captive/canned lion hunting industry or to Asia to supplement the “tiger bone” trade.
 Most shocking of all was not only that the industry was legal, but how few people seemed to know anything about it.

 She often quotes Martin Luther King Jr. when he said “Our lives begin to end the day we become silent about things that matter”.
 Animals have always mattered a great deal to Pippa, but Africa’s wildlife and particularly lions, are very close to her heart.